wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 This will be compiled to `1 - 1` and ends up as `0`.

-Of cause this is not a practical example and not all the languages' macro system can do it.
-But this demonstrate what macros can do where normal code cannot.
+Of course this is not a practical example and not all the languages' macro system can do it.
+But this demonstrates what macros can do where normal code cannot.
 Here is a more practical example: when we log something in different log levels, the API usually looks like this:

 ```scala
 val v = ...